-Aside from mandated AIS, Coaches may consider requesting make-up or extra-credit work for the student, including additional homework packets and projects, referring the student for additional tutoring, applying to a summer program for the student that includes academic supports, or referring the student for special education services.
+Aside from mandated AIS, Specialists may consider requesting make-up or extra-credit work for the student, including additional homework packets and projects, referring the student for additional tutoring, applying to a summer program for the student that includes academic supports, or referring the student for special education services.
 If the student already has an IEP, they may need a re-evaluation to determine if additional or more intensive special education services are needed.
 As always, parental consent is required.

-Once these supports are put into place, Coaches should closely monitor the student's progress and follow up with schools in June to determine if the student has been recommended for summer school or if the student was successfully promoted.
+Once these supports are put into place, Specialists should closely monitor the student's progress and follow up with schools in June to determine if the student has been recommended for summer school or if the student was successfully promoted.

-If the student was recommended or mandated for summer school, Coaches should contact the family immediately to ensure the student enrolls in summer school, confirm their attendance on the first day, and monitor their attendance throughout the summer.
-When summer school concludes in August, Coaches should follow up with schools on final promotion decisions and, if a student is retained, consider appealing the holdover decision.
+In mid-June, ACS provides agencies with a list of students who must attend summer school; "agencies can also access this info via ATS or NYCSA.
+If the student was recommended or mandated for summer school, Specialists should contact the case planning team and the family immediately to ensure the student enrolls in summer school, confirm their attendance on the first day, and monitor their attendance throughout the summer.
+ACS also provides data to agencies on summer school attendance during the summer months.
+When summer school concludes in August, Specialists should follow up with schools on final promotion decisions and, if a student is retained, consider appealing the holdover decision.